Skip to main content

 • Competencies assessed can be essential or other

-This blueprinting process ensures a standardised, transparent, and comprehensive assessment of candidates' competencies across various examination formats.
+This blueprinting process (PDF, 134.9 KB) ensures a standardised, transparent, and comprehensive assessment of candidates' competencies across various exam formats.